-Let np = (leadByte, d, v, rseed, memo) be the Sapling or Orchard note plaintext.

-np is encoded as defined in §5.5 'Encodings of Note Plaintexts and Memo Fields' on p.102.
+Let np = (leadByte, d, v, rseed, memo) be the Sapling or Orchard note plaintext. np is encoded as defined in §5.5 'Encodings of Note Plaintexts and Memo Fields' on p.106.

-Let cv be the value commitment for the new note, and let cm be the note commitment.
-(These are needed to derive the outgoing cipher key ock in order to produce the Output ciphertext C^{out}.)
+Let cv be the value commitment for the Output description or Action description (for Orchard, this also depends on the value of the note being spent), and let cm be the note commitment.
+These are needed to derive the outgoing cipher key ock in order to produce the outgoing ciphertext C^{out}.